najaeda/naja/README.md

 primitive libraries described using the Python interface can be found in the [primitives](https://github.com/xtofalex/naja/blob/main/primitives) directory.

-A Verilog dumper is part of SNL inside SNL API.
+A Verilog dumper is included in SNL API.

 ## Snippets
 ### c++